 - 1 tbsp almond or jojoba oil

-- 1 tbsp coconut oil, melted (can opt to use fractionated coconut oil)
+- 1 tbsp coconut oil (can opt to use fractionated coconut oil)

 - 1 tsp vitamin E oil